 From a portrait of 1610.

 Act 4 of All's Well ends with a reference to feathered hats, and the start of act 5 features the entrance of a gentle astringer -- a gentleman falconer.
 Critics assail the seeming superfluousness of this character, but editors Barbara Mowat and Paul Werstine suggest that the character's meaning is yet to be revealed.
-The astringer moves the plot forward to its resolution by helping the rapprochement of Helen and Bertram, but what of his sub-textual role?
+The astringer moves the plot forward to its resolution by helping the rapprochement of Helen and Bertram, but I explain his identity sub-textually.

-A Northern Goshawk, whose range includes southern France.
 "Astringer" means literally "a keeper of goshawks."
+A Northern Goshawk is pictured above.

-Identification of Leonard Digges with raptors and their keepers suggest that the gentleman falconer stands for Leonard Digges, but why does Shakespeare even bother to introduce Leonard into this particular play?
-In 1604, the same year that SN 1604 burst forth, Kepler published a book that critics agree is the foundation of modern theoretical optics, and Shakespeare marks the occasion by referencing the first person to develop and deploy an astronomical telescope.
+Identification of Leonard Digges with raptors and their keepers suggest that the gentleman falconer, Astringer, stands for Leonard Digges, but why does Shakespeare even bother to introduce Leonard into this particular play?
+In 1604, the same year that SN 1604 burst forth, Kepler published a book that critics agree is the foundation of modern theoretical optics and that contains Kepler's new telescopic design.
+Shakespeare marks this auspicious occasion by referencing the first person to develop and deploy an astronomical telescope.